on-device-ml/llamaratti/README.md

 ⚡️ To get started, assuming a ~/MyProjects project folder:

 <pre>
-1) Clone llama.cpp to ~/MyProjects & build
+- Clone llama.cpp to ~/MyProjects & build

-2) Download multimodal models:
+- Download multimodal models:
-- Ex: ~/MyProjects/llama.cpp/build/bin/llama-mtmd-cli -hf ggml-org/SmolVLM-500M-Instruct-GGUF.
+    - Ex: ~/MyProjects/llama.cpp/build/bin/llama-mtmd-cli -hf ggml-org/SmolVLM-500M-Instruct-GGUF
-- Two gguf models will be saved to llama caches folder: ~/Library/Caches/llama.cpp.
+    - Two gguf models will be saved to llama caches folder: ~/Library/Caches/llama.cpp

-3) Clone llamaratti to ~/MyProjects, then use XCode to build:
+- Clone llamaratti to ~/MyProjects, then use XCode to build:
     - ~/MyProjects/llamaratti/lr-mtmd-cli
     - ~/MyProjects/llamaratti/llamaratti

-4) Run llamaratti, select ⏶ & select .../Library/Caches/llama.cpp
+- Run llamaratti, select ⏶ & select .../Library/Caches/llama.cpp

-5) Hold ⌘ and select the 2 downloaded ..gguf models
+- Hold ⌘ and select the 2 downloaded .gguf models

-5) Drag an image into the top response window & ask a question about the image, then select ⏵ or ⌘-Return.
+- Drag an image into the top response window & ask a question about the image, then select ⏵ or ⌘-Return
 </pre>

 # Full Steps